 What is the Altador Cup?

 Since making its triumphant return in Y8 after a 1,000-year hiatus, the Altador Cup has become a cornerstone of Neopian sporting culture.
 The tournament is held each year at the famed Colosseum in Altador, where teams take the field to play Altador's traditional game, Yooyuball.
-Each Altador Cup commences with a week-long sign-up period and practice session, in which participants can choose a team and brush up on their skills.
+Each Altador Cup commences with a sign-up period and practice session, in which participants can choose a team and brush up on their skills.
 This year, team sign-ups and the practice Tuesday, May 25th.
 The practice round will last until June 4th and the team sign-ups will end on June 6th.
 The practice session is then followed by a 26 day tournament schedule that runs from June 4th until June 30th.
 The schedule consists of 2 game rounds with three practice days included.
-In this year's tournament, 18 teams from the lands of Neopia will once again gather in Altador to compete in Yooyuball, along with three side games, Make Some Noise, Slushie Slinger, and Shootout Showdown.
+In this year's tournament, 18 teams hailing from the lands of Neopia will once again gather in Altador to compete in Yooyuball, along with three side games, Make Some Noise, Slushie Slinger, and Shootout Showdown.

 The celebrated centrepiece of the Altador Cup is Yooyuball, which has been played in Altador for centuries.
 In Yooyuball, the object is to throw the ball into the opposing team's goal.
 Slings are used to carry and throw the ball, which is a curled-up Petpet called a Yooyu.
 Yooyus are native to Altador, and the strongest Yooyus are rigorously trained to participate in this prestigious tournament.
 Seven different types of Yooyu are used in the game, each of which has its own special attributes.
 Players never know which type of Yooyu will appear during the match, giving Yooyuball an element of unpredictability.
 Teams must be able to adjust their strategy and play depending on the type of Yooyu currently being used if they hope to be competitive in the Altador Cup.